zellwk/zellwk.com/src/posts/2019-08-07-endpoint-testing.md

 <figure><img src="/images/2019/endpoint-testing/test-pass.png" alt="Output from Terminal.
 Test successful."></figure>

 This is the most basic of tests.
-It's not useful at all because we haven't testing anything real yet.
+It's not useful at all because we haven't tested anything real yet.

 ## Asynchronous tests